Professor Ian Tonks

 Pensions, Directors Trading

 Ian Tonks' research focuses on pension economics; fund manager performance; directors’ trading; market microstructure; and the new issue market.
 He has published in leading finance and economics journals, and teaches across all areas of financial economics including asset pricing, corporate finance, market efficiency and performance measurement.
 He has previously held positions at the Universities of Bristol and Exeter, the London School of Economics and has held visiting positions at: Bank of England (Senior Houblon-Norman Fellow); Financial Services Authority (ESRC Business Fellowship); University of British Columbia, Canada; Solvay Business School, Brussels; City University Business School; ENPC, Paris; and LSE Summer Schools in Moscow and St Petersburg.
-He has acted as a consultant to a number of commercial and regulatory organisations including the London Stock Exchange, the Competition Commission, and the Financial Services Authority, and has advised the Department of Work and Pensions, the Bank of England, and the House of Commons Select Committee on issues in pensions.
+He has acted as a consultant to a number of commercial and regulatory organisations including the London Stock Exchange, the Competition Commission, and the Financial Services Authority, and has advised the Department of Work and Pensions, Bank of England, Financial Conducts Authority, and the House of Commons Select Committee on issues in pensions.
 He was a member of sub-panel 19 Business and Management for REF2014, is chairperson of the Conference of Professors of Accounting and Finance, and is vice-chair of ESRC GAP Panel A.

 Jump to:Leading Refereed Journals Papers | Books | Other Outputs | Reports